Health plan SIUs find deep learning models for fraud detection provide advantages over rules-based tools.

 On the other hand, if the SIU is working with a fraud detection solution powered by deep learning models, much of the work related to historical claims and peer-to-peer provider comparison information has already been accounted for in the system.
 In this scenario, the patient’s history of asthma, peer provider comparison based on block of dates, spikes vs. trends, geography, patient acuity and more are present in the models, which continuously update as new information comes in.

 From there, the deep learning models in the system push likely provider fraud leads to the SIU.
-With Pareo Fraud: Detection, the billing provider could be highlighted with a high Super ScoreTM based on high model scoring for Unusual Active Days, Ratio of Px/Codes and High Claim Volume.
-The investigator could then one-click drill down to the provider for more supporting detail on these scores and optionally conduct additional peer-to-peer comparison.
+The billing provider could be highlighted based on high model scoring for Unusual Active Days, Ratio of Px/Codes and High Claim Volume.
+The investigator could then drill down to the provider for more supporting detail on these scores and optionally conduct additional peer-to-peer comparison.

 This workflow supports the investigator’s expertise while greatly reducing the manual effort and eliminating the need to “pull” unprioritized query results from the system.